Dr. Paul Stuart Wichansky

 My programs for K-12 schools and youth groups highlight:

-- diversity: develop respect and appreciation for those different in culture, background, or disability;
+- diversity: develop respect for those different in culture, background, or disability;

-- disability awareness: better understand the feelings and dreams of special needs students;
+- disability awareness: understand the feelings of special needs students;

-- character education: encourage students to treat others with kindness and respect;
+- character education: treat others with kindness and respect;

-- anti-bullying: share examples of being bullied and learn to resolve conflicts without anger or frustration;
+- anti-bullying: learn to resolve conflicts without anger or frustration;

-- motivation: instill a newfound confidence to try our best to achieve and succeed;
+- motivation: instill confidence to try our best to achieve and succeed;

-- leadership: a perspective shift that encourages optimism, reducing self-doubt; and
+- leadership: a perspective shift that encourages hope and optimism, reducing self-doubt; and

-- resilience: transform any negative moment into a positive learning experience.
+- growth & resilience: transform negative moments to positive learning experiences

-Available for colleges and organizations seeking a conference speaker who emphasizes:
+Available for colleges and organizations seeking an engaging, uplifting speaker who emphasizes:

-- optimism: offers ways to optimize our physical, mental, and emotional health;
+- optimism: offers strategies to optimize our physical, mental, and emotional health;

-- increase productivity: tackle challenges in the workplace with teamwork, creativity, and ingenuity
+- increase productivity: navigate workplace challenges with teamwork, focus; and creativity;

 Here are recent awards and testimonials from a variety of audiences.